Steel Truss Design

 King Post Truss:

 King post trusses are a type of roof truss that consists of two vertical posts and a horizontal beam.
-They are used to support roofs and other structures and are often found in churches and other large, historic buildings.
+Builders use them to support roofs and other structures, and they are often present in churches and other large, historic buildings.
 King post trusses are very strong and can support heavy loads without failure.
 They are also relatively easy to construct, which makes them a popular choice for builders and architects.

 Scissors Truss: